 What is going on here?

-Comeau is fascinating from an “evidence, proof, and fact-finding” (Twining at 360) perspective.
+Comeau is fascinating from a fact-finding perspective.
 In particular, it raises some serious questions about how courts should make findings of historical facts and incorporate those facts into their decisions.
 And it what role should experts play in that process?
 Although the scope for judicial fact-finding for “legislative facts” (i.e., facts that go beyond the dispute itself) is wider than that for other facts, it’s not clear to me that judges (trial judges especially) are well-equipped to do historical research.
 On the other hand, experts bring to court with them a host of biases.
 For instance, they may have theories they have grown quite attached to.
 And they also labour under “adversarial bias”, the natural inclination to do good things for the person paying for your services.
 In Comeau, I think that the trial judge was overly deferential to Dr. Smith and that this may have introduced error into the decision.

 First, it certainly seems like the rules of evidence were not vigorously argued or enforced here.
 That’s fine – there may have been strategic and economic reasons for this – but it is important to note.
 Both experts were admitted on consent.
 And moreover, judges tend to be more relaxed about the rules of evidence in bench trials.
 Justice Lax provided one of the most thorough justifications for this practice (Chan v Erin Mills Town Centre Corp at para 31):